cyclone-github/hashgen/README.md

 | sha3-384 | 17400 |
 | sha3-512 | 17400  |

-Note, bcrypt and especially argon2id modes are very slow (see benchmarks) and are only included as a POC.
+_bcrypt and especially argon2id modes are very slow (see benchmarks) and are only included as a POC_

 ### Hash generator benchmarks
 - https://github.com/cyclone-github/hashgen/tree/main/benchmarks
-- In addition to hashgen (Go), I have also written hashgen in python, php, C, and Rust, although Rust and C need a lot of work to unlock their full performance potential.
+- In addition to hashgen (go), I have also written hashgen in python, php, C, and Rust, although Rust and C need a lot of work to unlock their full performance potential.
+If you speak C or Rust, I'd be curious to see how fast you can push hashgen!

 ### compile hashgen from source
 - If you want the latest hashgen features, compiling from source is the best option since the release version may run several revisions behind the source code.
 - Compile from source code info:
 - https://github.com/cyclone-github/scripts/blob/main/intro_to_go.txt

+### thoughts
+- Why write hashgen? hashgen is nothing new (to me) as this project started several years ago while needing a way to quickly convert wordlists to md5 or sha1 on linux terminal.
+Several versions of hashgen have been written over the years in several languages: python, php, Go, C and Rust.
+All versions are included in this github repository, although hashgen (go) is the only maintained version as it includes more features and better performance.
+- Why write hashgen in Go instead of xyz language?
+I did this to push my Go coding skills while also seeing how fast I could push Go.
+During early testing, I was not expecting hashgen to be all that fast, but I have been pleasantly surprised!
+- When I realized hashgen (go) was competitively fast compared to other publicly available hash generators, I decided to publish hashgen's code and binaries for others to use.
+I've really enjoyed this project and I hope you find it useful.

 ### version history
 - v2022-12-15.2030; initial github release